MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 The tutorial should take 1 hour to complete (excluding the installation time of MicroEJ SDK and Windows Subsystem Linux (WSL)).

-Intented Audience
+Intended Audience
 -----------------

-Every Firmware engineers should be familiar with the content of this tutorial.
+The audience for this document is Firmware engineers who want to understand how MicroEJ is integrated to a C Board Support Package.

 In addition, this tutorial should be of interest to all developers wishing to familiarize themselves the low level components of a